bcbio/bcbio-nextgen/README.md

 are:

 * `scripts/illumina_finished_msg.py` -- Sits on a machine where sequencing
   runs are dumped.
-Should be run via a cron job every hour or so to check for new output runs.
+Should be run via a cron job every hour to check for new output runs.

-* `scripts/analyze_finished_sqn.py` -- Continuously running server script on
+* `scripts/nextgen_analysis_server.py` -- The main server script which
-  the Galaxy analysis machine.
-When new results are reported in the messaging queue, this copies over the relevant fastq files and starts an automated analysis.

-* `scripts/store_finished_sqn.py` -- Continuously running server that
+  is used for several tasks based on a queue name passed on the command line:

+ * Called with `-q toplevel` -- Coordinate analysis of samples.
+This can be called from `illumina_finished_msg.py` or a Galaxy front end runs the full automated analysis, optionally uploading results to Galaxy.

+ * Called with no queue arguments -- Run individual steps in the analysis pipeline.
+Multiple servers can be started on distributed machines connected with a shared filesystem to allow scaling on a cluster or Amazon.

-  manages long term storage of larger files, like qseq and images.
+ * Called with `-q storage` -- Manage long term storage of larger files, like qseq and images.

 System specific information is specified in configuration files: